Car: 2009 e93, I.Drive, HiFi, No ski-hole pass through from factory.

 Very weak bass output + "Ski hole pass through" = Custom speaker box for the Ski hole .

 What a brilliant idea, I though I was going to go to ebay and find one instantly, not really.
-It left me thanking for the years I took woodshop in high school because I was going to have to build one myself, jaja..
-Hadn't really seen anyone using a box through the ski hole right to the back of the seat for a convertible.
+I was going to have to build one myself.
+Hadn't seen anyone using a box through the ski hole right to the back of the seat for a convertible.
 So Im off to the drawing boards.
 The first mocks where of a ported box but I decided to go sealed, saves me space and more detail.
-Im not sure, but I think sealed is better with the top down, I sense more pressure in the cabin so it shouldn't be so sensitive to wind as with the ported.

 My car originally didnt come with the skihole pass through, but i was able to remove 2 panels that opened it.
 I can buy later on the 2 pieces needed to make the ski hole pass through look stock. http://parts.bmwofsouthatlanta.com/s...ssembly=259155